IlyaKhart/IlyaKhart/README.md

 ### 👋 Hi there, I'm @IlyaKhart

-## I'm Husbant, Father, Marketer and Analyst!
+### I'm Husbant, Father, Marketer and Analyst!

-- 👋 Hi, I’m @IlyaKhart
-- 👀 I’m interested in data analysis
+- 👀 I’m currently learning everything 🤣
-- 🍀 looking to collaborate on U
+- 🍀 I'm looking to collaborate on U
 - 📫 How to reach me -> @IlyaKhart

 <!---